Eaton Behavioral Health

 Specialty services are specifically designed for parents with substance use and other related behavioral health issues and address the needs of the entire family.
 Specialty services integrate specialized case management services with therapy.
 EBH counselors who specialize in treatment for mothers and/or fathers and their children provide the individual and family therapy as well as specialized referrals for childcare, medical care, transportation, and other community services.
 Limited funding is available to help cover the cost of some services such as transportation and childcare for those enrolled in the specialty program.

 Case Management is an enhancement service offered for eligible clients receiving treatment through EBH.
-Through case management, counselors help clients connect with essential resources to be able to effectively address and manage their life challenges and behavioral health needs.
+Through case management, therapists help clients connect with essential resources to be able to effectively address and manage their life challenges and behavioral health needs.
 Case management supports clients in gaining access to needed medical care, mental health services, educational or vocational assistance, housing, food, parenting, legal assistance, and self-help groups.
 It is especially helpful for clients with multiple conditions who may not benefit from traditional substance use disorder treatment, who require multiple services over extended periods of time, and/or who face difficulty gaining access to those services on their own.
 Core elements of case management include assessment, planning, linkage, coordination and monitoring to assist clients in gaining access to services and supports identified through the individualized treatment planning process.
 Case management is available to eligible clients as they progress through treatment and may continue after completion of treatment for up to six (6) months.
 The frequency of case management services is determined by the individualized needs of the client based on the results of a needs assessment and is documented in the treatment plan.
 Clients will engage in at least one face-to- face case management session per month but case management can occur over the phone or be conducted on behalf of the client throughout the week.